-The ‘Courage to Dream Award’ is presented each year to a person of Asian descent, in recognition of their career accomplishments and their philanthropic endeavors.
+The Asian World Film Festival, in partnership with the American Red Cross and Tiffany Ladies Circle, present the 'Courage to Dream Award' each year to a person of Asian descent, in recognition of their career accomplishments and their philanthropic endeavors.

 Each recipient is selected because not only have they had the courage to dream but they have also, through hard work and determination, achieved those dreams and gone on to utilize theirsuccess and platform for the good of others.